The Feather of Finist the Falcon: Karelia

 In a Russian-language tale from Vodlozero with the title "Марья-запечница" ("Marya-Zapechnitsa"), a merchant has three daughters, Anna, Tanya and Marya-Zapechnitsa, who sits by the stove.
 One day, he is ready to go on a business trip, and asks his daughters what gifts he can bring them: the elder asks for silk, the middle one for cashmere, and Marya asks for Philist, the Bright Falcon.
 The merchant brings home their presents.
-Some time later, Marya's sisters go to church on a Sunday, but she says home.
+Some time later, Marya's sisters go to church on a Sunday, but she stays home.
 After they leave, Philist gives Marya fine clothes for her to go to church.
-Marya goes and her sister do not recognize her.
+Marya goes and her sisters do not recognize her.
 On the third Sunday, Marya goes to church and forgets her ring there, which her sisters recognize as belonging to her.
 Anna and Tanya take Philist away from her and the bird flies away.
 Marya then decides to look for him.
 She wanders off until she reaches a hut on chicken legs and meets its owner, an old woman.
 The woman gives her a golden spindle and a spinning wheel, and tells her to seek a nearby old lady named Egibaba with her two daughters, and trade the objects for one night with Philist.
-Marya trades the spindle with Egibaba's daughters, enter Philist's room and tries to wake him up, to no avail, since he was given a soporific wine.
+Marya trades the spindle with Egibaba's daughters, enters Philist's room and tries to wake him up, to no avail, since he was given a soporific wine.
 The next night, she trades the spinning wheel and manages to wake him up.